How to Get the Coaching or Consulting You Need to Run a Successful Interior Design Business

 Does this person’s free content resonate with me?

-Do the things this person is selling on their website feel connected to me and my business needs?
+Do the things this person is selling on their website feel connected to me and my own mission?

 Is the offer structured in a way that aligns with how I like to work/learn/participate?
 For example: 1:1, small group setting, a large group setting, self-paced with private access, or on your own.

-So, as you consider programs, products, services, or coaching/consulting for your company, I encourage you to ask yourself those six questions above, and also ask yourself this:
+So, as you consider programs, products, services, or coaching/consulting for your company, I encourage you to ask yourself those seven questions above, and also ask yourself this:

 Will I be implementing the action items on my own, OR, would it be more effective if someone else implemented them for me?

-That's typically how our services go.
-If you need implementation, you're in Service A. If you don't need implementation because you'll do it yourself, you're in Service B.
+That's typically how our 1:1 services go.
+If you need implementation, you're in Service A. If you don't need implementation because you'll do it yourself or you have a team to do it, you're in Service B.

-Just like our designers who offer full service design (the design is implemented by the designer) and design day services (the design is implemented by the homeowner).
+It’s similar to our interior designers who offer full service design (the design is implemented by the designer) and design day services (the design is implemented by the homeowner).

 Let me share some example scenarios: